Acupuncture

 After an acupuncture treatment, most people feel relaxed.

-In the days that follow, sleep, digestion and energy may improve, and pain and stress may decrease.
+In the days that follow, sleep, digestion, and energy may improve.
+Pain and stress may decrease.

 People report feeling fatigue, fatigue is a sign that your body is healing, allow your body to rest.